wolde109/AI-Powered-Tic-Tac-Toe/README.md

 At each turn, the AI maximizes its score while assuming the human player plays optimally to minimize the AI's score.

 ## 🗂️ File Structure
-main.cpp // Game loop and user interface
+main.cpp: Game loop and user interface

-ai.cpp // AI logic (getBestMove, minimax)
+ai.cpp: AI logic (getBestMove, minimax)

-ai.hpp // AI function declarations
+ai.hpp: AI function declarations

-game.hpp // Declarations for isWinner and isTie
+game.hpp: Declarations for isWinner and isTie

 ## 🚀 How to Compile & Run